nkhil/portfolio/content/blog/11-swagger-3/index.md

 This is a quick tutorial on setting up a simple express service using swagger 3.0.

+Here's the Github repo if you want to jump straight into the code: [https://github.com/nkhil/swagger-3-setup](https://github.com/nkhil/swagger-3-setup).

 **Note:** _If you'd like to know why creating API definitions might be a good idea, [this is a good read](https://swagger.io/blog/api-development/why-you-should-create-an-api-definition/)._

 The biggest advantage of Swagger 3.0 that I've discovered are: